jamonholmgren/pave/README.md

     $ pave db:push

-*TODO:* Copies the local Concrete5 database to the remote database.
+Copies the local Concrete5 database to the remote database.
 Useful for deploying to staging sites.

     $ pave db:pull

-*TODO:* Copies the remote Concrete5 database into the local database.
+Copies the remote Concrete5 database into the local database.
 Useful for obtaining production data for testing.

     $ pave db:dump

-Creates a database dump file and places it in `.db/YYYY-MM-DD-database.sql.gz`.
+Creates a database dump file and places it in `.db/YYYY-MM-DD_HH-MM-SS-<databasename>.sql.gz`.

+## Files

+    $ pave files:push

+*WARNING: be careful with this command!* Pushes your local `files/*` to the remote server, completely replacing the remote server's version.

+    $ pave files:pull

+Pulls the remote `files/*` folder and replaces your local version.

+    $ pave files:sync

+*TODO:* Pulls newer remote files and pushes newer local files.
+Ignores cache and tmp files.

 ## Virtual host setup